kubernetes-sigs/lws/keps/849-DisaggregatedSet-HPA/README.md

 ### Replica Resolution: DS reads replicas from HPA

 **This is the load-bearing change of this KEP.** The `DisaggregatedSet` controller no longer treats `.spec.roles[].spec.replicas` as the sole source of truth.
-For roles with `scaling.mode: External`, it delegates the replica count to the HPA via the scaler CR.
+For roles with `scaling.mode: External`, it delegates the replica count to the HPA (or KEDA / any `/scale` writer) via the auto-created scaler CR.

 The resolution rule for a role's desired replica count is:

-- **`scaling.mode == External`** → read `scaler.spec.replicas` from the `DisaggregatedSetRoleScaler` whose `targetRef` matches this DS + role.
-If no scaler exists yet, or `scaler.spec.replicas` is unset, treat the role as "not ready" and surface a `WaitingForScaler` condition on the DS.
+- **`scaling.mode == External`** → read `scaler.spec.replicas` from the DisaggregatedSetRoleScaler named `<ds>-<role>` (deterministic).
+If the scaler does not exist yet, the controller creates it in the same reconcile pass.
+If `spec.replicas` is unset (no autoscaler has written), treat the role as "not ready" and surface a `WaitingForScaler` condition on the DS.
 - **`scaling.mode == Static` (or `scaling` unset)** → read `.spec.replicas` from the role, defaulting to `1` if unset.
 This is today's behavior, preserved unchanged.

-The controller loads all scalers whose `targetRef.name` matches the DS name at the start of each reconcile (single list call) and uses that map for every replica-count lookup within the reconcile pass.
+At the top of each reconcile pass, the controller ensures a scaler exists for every External role (create-if-missing), then reads their current `spec.replicas` into a map keyed by role name.
 The same map feeds the rolling-update planner so that scaler-driven values are consistent across scale-up, scale-down, and stability checks within one pass.

 ### Controller Wiring

-The DS controller adds a watch on `DisaggregatedSetRoleScaler`.
-Scaler events are mapped to a reconcile request for the DS named in `targetRef` (same namespace as the scaler).
-This closes the write path end-to-end:
+The DS controller `Owns` the `DisaggregatedSetRoleScaler` type — same pattern as it already owns `LeaderWorkerSet`.
+Any change to a scaler (including autoscaler writes to `spec.replicas` via `/scale`) enqueues the parent DisaggregatedSet for reconciliation.
+No cross-CRD dependency on `autoscaling/v2` is needed.

+Write path end-to-end:

 ```
-HPA writes /scale → scaler.spec.replicas updates → watch fires → DS reconciles → LWS scaled
+Autoscaler writes /scale → scaler.spec.replicas updates → Owns() event fires → DS reconciles → LWS scaled
 ```

 Reconcile latency for a scaler-triggered event is a single controller hop.